Dromore, County Down: 2011 census

-Transport and communications
+Transport

+Road

 Dromore is well served by the Translink Goldline Express bus service 238, running between Belfast and Newry.
 Translink Ulsterbus service 38 links the town with Belfast, Banbridge and Lisburn (bypassed by express services).
 However the 38 can stop at all urban and rural bus stops, adding roughly an extra thirty minutes to the Belfast bound journey.

 It is a short drive from Dromore to Belfast (about 20–25 minutes off-peak), Lisburn and Banbridge due to the high-quality A1 road/M1 motorway.
 Belfast International Airport is about 40 minutes away using the A26 (Moira-Antrim road) while Dublin Airport is around seventy to eighty minutes away using the A1/M1.
 The town, which has been on the main Belfast to Dublin route for centuries, was bypassed in 1972.

 The area is also linked with Lurgan and Ballynahinch by the B2 Lurgan Road and B2 Ballynahinch Road respectively.
 Surrounding villages, such as Kinallen, Dromara and Donaghcloney, are served by unclassified rural routes.

 In 2009 a grade-separated junction featuring an underpass was constructed at the junction of the B2 Banbridge Road, A1 dual-carriageway and the Rowantree Road.
 It was one of four junctions that were grade separated along the route as part of £30 million of safety improvements.
 It followed the successful construction of a similar style junction at the B2 Hillsborough Road/A1 junction on the northern end of the town.

+Rail

+Dromore was situated on the Banbridge, Lisburn and Belfast Junction Railway, part of the Great Northern Railway, which ran from Knockmore Junction to Banbridge.

+Immediately to the west of Dromore Railway Station is the Dromore Viaduct, which once carried trains across the River Lagan.
+At 74 ft tall and 7 arches long, the eye-catching viaduct was the most noteworthy piece of engineering on the line.

+Having opened on 13 July 1863, Dromore Station, along with the rest of the line via Dromore to Banbridge and Newcastle, was closed under the auspices of the Ulster Transport Authority on 30 April 1956.

+Communications

 The dialling code for Dromore, like the rest of Northern Ireland, is 028.
 Local landline numbers typically appear in the format 028 9269 xxxx.
 The town's local telephone exchange falls under the Lisburn telephone exchange code, which prior to the Big Number Change in 2000, used area code 01846.